KarelKubat/runtime-metrics/README.md

 --
     import "github.com/KarelKubat/runtime-metrics"

-runtime-metrics implements the collection of in-program metrics, a server to publish these, and a client to collect them.
+Package runtimemetrics implements the collection of in-program metrics, a server to publish these, and a client to collect them.

 ### What Is It